No-Boil Broccoli Pasta Bake

 - 2 cups shredded cheddar cheese (medium or sharp), divided

-- 1–2 teaspoons seasoning salt (or salt and pepper, to taste)
+- 1–2 tsp seasoning salt (or salt and pepper, to taste)

-- 4 cups chicken broth (regular or low-sodium)
+- 4 cups chicken broth (regular or low-sodium), poured over the pasta so it is just submerged

 Directions

-- In a 13×9-inch baking dish, place the whipped cream cheese right in the center—it’ll melt and blend beautifully as everything cooks.
+- Prepare the Baking Dish: In a 13×9-inch baking dish, place the whipped cream cheese in the center.

-- Carefully pour the chicken broth over the entire dish, making sure the pasta is just submerged so it cooks evenly.
+- Add Broth: Pour the chicken broth over all the ingredients, making sure the pasta is just submerged.

-- Cover the baking dish tightly with aluminum foil and place it in the oven.
+- Bake Covered: Cover the dish tightly with aluminum foil.
 Bake for 30 minutes.

-- Uncover the dish, stir in the remaining cheddar cheese, and pour in the heavy cream.
-Mix until the cheese fully melts into the sauce and everything looks rich and creamy.
+- Finish Creamy: Uncover, then stir in the remaining cheddar cheese and pour in the heavy cream.
+Mix until the cheese melts and the sauce turns creamy and luscious.

-- Let the pasta bake rest for about 5 minutes before serving.
-This gives it time to thicken and makes serving a breeze.
+- Rest & Serve: Let the pasta bake rest for about 5 minutes before serving.
+Enjoy your extra cheesy, broccoli-filled bake!

 What to Serve With